 There are other things in life that cannot be proven and are taken by faith.
 When it comes to human beginnings, we can narrow it down to two possibilities.
 We were created or we just happened by accident.
 The historical science of evolution uses little real science, and is based on assumptions.
 The scientific method requires a hypothesis to be formed and then tested.
-We cannot create a universe, we don’t know the exact conditions that existed at the beginning, nor can we test our hypothesis.
+We cannot create a universe.
+We don’t know the exact conditions that existed at the beginning.
+We don’t know how this system changed over time.
+Nor can we test any hypothesis against this system.
 Historical science makes assumptions about the past so it can make sense of the present.
 Evolutionists assume the starting conditions of the universe.
 Evolutionists assume the laws of physics have not changed.
 Evolutionists assume that the universe we can see is similar to the universe beyond our sight.
 Assumptions are the same thing as faith.

 So why do I believe the Bible?